andersjanmyr/route53copy/README.md

 # route53copy, copies resource records between two AWS Route53 accounts

-`route53copy` copies resource records from one AWS account to another.
+`route53copy` copies resource records from one AWS account to another (or inside the same account).
 It creates a `ChangeResourceRecordSet` with `UPSERT` for all `ResourceRecord`s of the source account and sends it to the destination account.

 The top-level `SOA` and `NS` are not included in the change set since they should already exist in the destination account.

-The domain must already exist in both accounts and [AWS Named Profiles](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-multiple-profiles) must be configured for both the source account and the destination account.
+The destination domain must already exist in the destination account and [AWS Named Profiles](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-multiple-profiles) must be configured for both the source account and the destination account.